jaeseopark/chamfered/docs/APP_BOILERPLATE.md

 Each app's IAM policy restricts access to its own S3 prefix: `s3:::chamfered-webapps/{APP_NAME}/*`

-**Note:** The S3 bucket **policy only needs to be set once** when first creating OAI.
-Subsequent apps just need their own CloudFront distribution, certificate, and IAM role—they automatically use the same bucket policy via different OAI identities.
+**Note:** The S3 bucket **policy only needs to be set once** when first creating OAC.
+Subsequent apps just need their own CloudFront distribution, certificate, and IAM role—they automatically use the same bucket policy via different OAC identities.

+## Important: AWS CLI Interactive Commands

+Some AWS CLI commands (like `aws cloudfront get-distribution-config` and similar `get-*` operations) are **interactive and require manual scrolling**.
+These commands will display output in a pager (typically `less` or similar), requiring you to:
+- Scroll down through the entire content
+- Press `q` (QUIT) to return to the main shell

+**Avoid these interactive commands in scripts or manual workflows.** Instead:
+- **Pipe to `jq`** directly: `aws cloudfront get-distribution-config --id "$DIST_ID" | jq '...'` (outputs to stdout)
+- **Redirect to temp files**: `aws cloudfront get-distribution-config --id "$DIST_ID" > /tmp/cf.json` (avoids pager entirely)
+- **Use `--output json`** explicitly (already in examples above, but ensure it's present)

+This is especially important in CI/CD workflows where interactive prompts will cause timeouts or failures.

+## Resource Provisioning: Shared vs App-Specific

+**Shared resources** (created once, reused for all apps):
+- ✅ S3 bucket: `chamfered-webapps` (created once)
+- ✅ Route53 hosted zone: `chamfered.dev` (created once)
+- ✅ AWS OIDC provider for GitHub Actions: `token.actions.githubusercontent.com` (created once)

+**App-specific resources** (provisioned for each new app):
+- ❌ IAM role: `github-actions-deploy-{APP_NAME}` (one per app)
+- ❌ CloudFront distribution (one per app, each with its own OriginPath)
+- ❌ Origin Access Control (OAC) for CloudFront (one per app)
+- ❌ ACM certificate: `{SUBDOMAIN}.chamfered.dev` (one per app, in us-east-1)
+- ❌ Route53 DNS record: `{SUBDOMAIN}.chamfered.dev` A record (one per app)
+- ❌ GitHub Actions workflow: `.github/workflows/deploy.yml` (one per app repository)

+When adding a new app, you only need to provision the **app-specific resources**.
+The shared infrastructure is already in place.